 Plant pick-up point available in the main car park.

 The majority of the Fair and Gardens are accessible to wheelchairs and those with mobility issues.
 Accessible toilet available.

-Homemade refreshments available in the Pool House; all proceeds donated to Cobalt.
+Homemade refreshments available, all proceeds for Cobalt.

 Glos GL7 5BN